Managerial Economics

 Units: 4-0-8

 Introduces optimization methods with a focus on modeling, solution techniques, and analysis.
 Covers linear programming, network optimization, integer programming, nonlinear programming, and heuristics.
 Applications to logistics, manufacturing, statistics, machine learning, transportation, game theory, marketing, project management, and finance.
-Includes a project in which student teams select and solve an optimization problem (possibly a large-scale problem) of practical interest.
+Includes projects in which student teams solve optimization problems of practical interest.

 J. Orlin, T. Magnanti